pmathiot/VALSO/NEMO_VALIDATION/README.md

 Assumption
 ==========
 - You already have all your scalar you want to plot as time series ready somewhere.
 I let you compute or output directly via xios the variable you want
 - Conda is avalaible on your computer (much easier to set up the correct environement).
-You can create it via the yml file
+You can create it via the yml file `valso.yml`.
+In case your computer do note have http connexion, you can use conda pack (https://conda.github.io/conda-pack/).
 - image magic (`convert`)

 Data location